Raions of Ukraine

-On 17 July 2020, the Verkhovna Rada (Ukraine's parliament) approved an administrative reform to merge most of the 490 raions, along with the "cities of regional significance", which were previously outside the raions, into just 136 reformed raions.
-Most tasks of the raions (education, healthcare, sport facilities, culture, and social welfare) were taken over by new hromadas, the subdivisions of raions.
-The 136 new districts include ten in Crimea, which have been de facto outside Ukrainian control since the start of the Russo-Ukrainian War in 2014.
+On 17 July 2020, the Verkhovna Rada (Ukraine's parliament) approved an administrative reform that reduced the number of raions from 490 to 136 and incorporated the former "cities of regional significance" into the newly formed raions.
+Most tasks previously performed at the raion level, including education, healthcare, sports facilities, culture, and social welfare, were transferred to hromadas, the subdivisions of raions.

+The 136 new districts include ten in Crimea, which has been under Russian control since 2014, although it remains internationally recognized as part of Ukraine.